-Proof.
 We give the following nondeterministic polynomial time algorithm.
 FCP A asks us to find a clue set of size at most k.
 First, nondeterministically pick a clue set of size k.
+Note that the size of the certificate is polynomial in that of the input.
 Then for each string character in the solution that has not been assigned a value, try all possible settings of that character and accept if only one setting of that character produces a solvable problem.
 This step relies on closedness, as we use the fact that the problems that result from setting certain characters of the solution are still solvable in polynomial time.